sadab-halim/Interview-Questions/OOPS/README.md

 ### Important Keywords
 - **static keyword:** is mainly used for memory management.
 It can be used with variables, methods, blocks and nested classes.
 It is used to share the same variable or method of a given class.
 Basically, static is used for a constant variable or a method that is same for every instance of a class

-- **Virtual keyword:** is used to modify a method, property, indexer, or event declaration and allow for it to be overridden in a derived class.For example, this method can be overridden by any class that inherits it.
+- **Virtual keyword:** is used to modify a method, property, or event declaration and allow for it to be overridden in a derived class.For example, this method can be overridden by any class that inherits it.

 - **Abstract keyword:** is used to declare the method or a class as abstract.